adisa-ade/stopwatch/readme.md

 ## Technologies Used

--HTML5
+- HTML5
--CSS3 (Flexbox & Media Queries)
+- CSS3 (Flexbox & Media Queries)
--Vanilla JavaScript (ES6+)
+- Vanilla JavaScript (ES6+)
--Google Fonts (Poppins)
+- Google Fonts (Poppins)

 ## How It Works

--Click Start to begin the timer.
+- Click Start to begin the timer.
--Click Lap to record intermediate times.
+- Click Lap to record intermediate times.
--Click Stop to pause the timer.
+- Click Stop to pause the timer.
--Click Clear to reset everything.
+- Click Clear to reset everything.
--Use the 🌙/☀️ toggle to switch themes.
+- Use the 🌙/☀️ toggle to switch themes.

 ## Screenshot